 E. First name + Last name + Company name (Cathy Patalas at Woodpecker.co)

-The right “from” line for your cold outreach campaign depends on the context of your message and your target group and the goal you want to accomplish with your email, be it marketing cooperation, influencer outreach, or a possible sales deal.
+The right “from” line for your cold outreach campaign depends on the context of your message, your target group and the goal you want to accomplish with your email, be it marketing cooperation, influencer outreach, or a possible sales deal.

 Rules to follow while editing a “from” line: